Malý Lapáš

 Malý Lapáš (Kislapás) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.

 History

 In historical records the village was first mentioned in 1394.

 Geography

 The village lies at an altitude of 170 metres and covers an area of 3.219 km².
 It has a population of about 386 people.

+Population

 Ethnicity

 The village is approximately 98% Slovak and 2% Magyar.

 Facilities

 The village has a public library.